 Iowa Democrat asks House to review 6-vote race, cites errors

-Democrat Rita Hart is asking the U.S. House to investigate and overturn the race that Iowa says she lost by six votes, arguing that 22 ballots were wrongly excluded and others weren't examined during the recount.
+IOWA CITY, Iowa — Democrat Rita Hart asked the U.S. House on Tuesday to investigate and overturn the race that Iowa says she lost by six votes, arguing that 22 ballots were wrongly excluded and others weren't examined during the recount.

-In an election contest released Tuesday, Hart argues that she would have netted 15 votes and defeated Republican Mariannette Miller-Meeks had the 22 ballots been tallied in Iowa's 2nd Congressional District.
+In a notice of contest, Hart argued that she would have netted 15 votes and defeated Republican Mariannette Miller-Meeks had the 22 ballots been tallied in Iowa's 2nd Congressional District.

-Hart is asking the Democratic-led House to count those votes and conduct a uniform recount throughout the district's 24 counties, saying she is confident she will be ahead after that process and declared the winner.
+Hart's filing asks the Democratic-led House to nullify the state-certified results, count the excluded ballots and conduct a uniform hand recount in the district's 24 counties.
+She expressed confidence she will be the winner after that process.

-“Although it is admittedly tempting to close the curtain on the 2020 election cycle, prematurely ending this contest would disenfranchise Iowa voters and award the congressional seat to the candidate who received fewer lawful votes," Hart lawyer Marc Elias writes in the 176-page notice, which includes affidavits from several voters who say their ballots were improperly rejected.
+“Although it is admittedly tempting to close the curtain on the 2020 election cycle, prematurely ending this contest would disenfranchise Iowa voters and award the congressional seat to the candidate who received fewer lawful votes," Hart lawyer Marc Elias wrote in the 176-page filing.

-The campaign provided the notice to The Associated Press and was set to announce its filing Tuesday morning.
+Elias, a veteran of election contests nationwide, called it “an exceptionally unlikely scenario” for a candidate to be able to identify specific wrongly-rejected ballots that could change an election's outcome.

+But Miller-Meeks and other Republicans accused Hart of seeking to be installed through a partisan power grab after losing a close election involving nearly 400,000 voters.

-Hart announced earlier this month that she would not challenge the outcome in Iowa’s courts, saying state law would have required a contest to be decided within days and did not allow for adequate time to examine thousands of ballots.
+Hart announced this month that she would not challenge the outcome in Iowa’s courts, saying state law would have required a contest to be decided within days and didn't allow for adequate time to examine thousands of ballots.

-Instead, she is filing her challenge under a 1969 law, the Federal Contested Elections Act, which will trigger an investigation by the House Administration Committee that could last months.
-To prevail, Hart must show by a preponderance of evidence that she got the most votes.
+Instead, she filed her challenge under a 1969 law, the Federal Contested Elections Act, which will trigger an investigation by the House Administration Committee that could last months.
+To prevail, Hart must show by a preponderance of evidence she got the most votes.

-Republicans have reacted with outrage to Hart's maneuver, saying she is bypassing a review by Iowa judges while attempting to have her fellow Democrats declare her the winner.
-But Hart and her supporters have argued that every legal vote must be counted in a race so close.
+Republicans have reacted with outrage to Hart's manoeuvr , saying she is bypassing a review by Iowa judges while attempting to have Democrats declare her the winner.

+Hart has argued that every legal vote must be counted in a race so close, and she called for a fair review in the House.

+“Iowans deserve to know that the candidate who earned the most votes is seated," Hart said.

 According to a 2010 report by the nonpartisan Congressional Research Service, the House reviewed 107 contested elections between 1933 and 2009 and seated the candidate the state had certified as the winner in the overwhelming majority of cases.